muke1908/chat-e2ee/README.md

 1. The end users are not tracable.
 2. Data is not stored on any remote server.
 3. No saved history i.e. once chat is closed the data is not recoverable.
-4. It doesn't ask any information from you -- no login/singup.
+4. It doesn't ask any information from you -- no login/signup.

 ### How to initiate chat:
 1. Generate unique link and passkey.
 2. Share the link with the person you want to chat with.
 3. Both users identify themselves.
-4. The mesaages are end-to-end encrypted hence, no one can decrypt your message other than you.
+4. The messages are end-to-end encrypted hence, no one can decrypt your message other than you.

 **How the encryption works:**
 1. Alice and Bob generate a public and private key pair.